Puerto Ricans fire back at Trump for critical tweets

 "I think Trump is wrong in criticizing the mayor," Acosta said.
 "I mean, the mayor is reacting to a very chaotic situation in Puerto Rico.
 Unless you're here you don't really know what's going on. ...
 I guess he likes to play this Twitter game."

-At the fund-raiser in New York City, Bronx Borough President Robert Diaz Jr. also lashed out at the President for tweeting instead of taking action.
+At the fund-raiser in New York, Bronx Borough President Robert Diaz Jr. also lashed out at the President for tweeting instead of taking action.

 "What Donald Trump did with those statements today is that it confirmed everything that people were thinking about him," Diaz said.
 "And it's just that he ... doesn't care, or he's just sophomoric, and just wants to continue to have these Twitter wars.
 There's no time for that."